What is the OSCAR Subsidy?

 |$1800 or more||0||0||0|

 If you’re unsure about how many hours of approved out of school child care you’ll need, then don’t worry.
-Families with unpredictable, casual or on-call hours just need to speak with Work and Income about the best way to apply for the OSCAR Subsidy.
-You can contact them Monday to Saturday by calling 0800 559 009.
+If you work unpredictable, casual or on-call hours, Work and Income will explain your options when you apply for a subsidy.

 It’s also worth noting that as well as assisting with before and after school care and holiday care, the government can also pay for care on teacher-only days, when you have to work, but your child can’t go to class.